 In one study, researchers tested children’s attention and working memory performance, and then sent them outside to play in one of two places – (1) a green space with trees, or (2) a paved school yard.

-As I’ll explain in an upcoming article, there’s good evidence that people who feel a strong connection with nature are happier and better-adjusted.
+As I’ll explain in another Parenting Science article, there’s good evidence that people who feel a strong connection with nature are happier and better-adjusted.

-People who report positive experiences with nature are more likely to behave in ways that protect the environment, and we can see the effect in children as well as adults: Kids who spend more time in nature express more appreciation for wildlife, and more support for conservation (Soga et al 2016; Zhang et al 2014).
+People who report positive experiences with nature are more likely to behave in ways that protect the environment, and we can see the effect in children as well as adults: Kids who spend more time in nature express more appreciation for wildlife, and more support for conservation (Soga et al 2016; Zhang et al 2014; DeVille et al 2021).

 Moreover, childhood experiences predict adult behavior.
 In a study tracking children from the age of 6, researchers found that childhood time spent outdoors was positively linked with environmentally responsible behavior during young adulthood (Evans et al 2018).